Healthdirect Free Australian health advice you can count on.

 How is scleroderma diagnosed?

-There is no specific test for scleroderma.
 Your doctor will ask about your symptoms, take your medical history and examine you.
-They may also take a blood test and a small skin sample (biopsy).
+They will ask whether you have a family history of scleroderma.

-The blood test may look for specific types of antibody, including ANA (antinuclear antibodies), which are often positive in people with autoimmune or connective tissue disorders.
+One blood test looks for specific types of antibodies, including ANA (antinuclear antibodies).
+This test is often positive in people with autoimmune or connective tissue disorders.

-Lung function tests and an x-ray of the lungs may be recommended if the doctor thinks your lungs are affected.
+Lung function tests and a chest x-ray may also be recommended.
+This is to check if your lungs are affected.

 How is scleroderma treated?

-Treatment of scleroderma may involve several different healthcare professionals — as well as your GP, you may also see a rheumatologist, dermatologist (skin specialist), physiotherapist or occupational therapist.
+Treatment may involve several different healthcare professionals — you may need to see a:

-Lifestyle changes may make it easier to live with scleroderma.
-These include:
+Self-care measures may make it easier to live with scleroderma.

-• wearing gloves and socks to keep your hands and feet warm, to prevent Raynaud’s phenomenon
+• Avoid getting cold and wear gloves and socks to keep your hands and feet warm, to prevent Raynaud phenomenon.

-• keeping skin moisturised and clean to prevent dryness and infection
+• Keep your skin moisturised and clean to prevent dryness and infection.

-• looking after your hands, feet and nails
+• Look after your hands, feet and nails.

 You can also talk to your doctor or an occupational therapist about aids and equipment that can make it easier to manage day to day.